mrkingsleyobi/moodflow/README.md

 Please read our [Contributing Guide](CONTRIBUTING.md) and submit a pull request!

-## 📊 Market Context

-MoodFlow addresses a growing need in the digital wellness space:
-- Mental health app market projected to exceed **$6B in 2025**
-- Mood tracker market growing at **10% CAGR** ($2.49B → $5.35B by 2032)
-- 76% of employees report stress impacts productivity
-- 65% of users seek better emotional self-awareness
-- High demand for **synchronous wellness experiences** with social connection

-Unlike traditional mood trackers that focus on individual tracking, MoodFlow creates **shared emotional experiences** that reduce isolation and foster genuine human connection.

 ## 🔐 Privacy & Safety

 - **No Account Required**: Start sharing immediately, no signup